enabledhq/enabledhq.github.io/_posts/2016-08-31-jobs-to-be-done.md

 Hence, online learning has disrupted traditional higher education offerings by making education more accessible to those who are not consuming the latter.

+We also wrote about this [digital disruption](http://blog.enabled.com.au/digital-disruption-education/) to traditional universities in more details.

 ## Jobs can evolve over time

 Jobs are not hard-and-fast rules.
 As a product is used,  the existing job might expand, or customers may discover it solves other jobs they have never needed solving before.